pekwm/pekwm/doc/actions.md

 * _down_
 * _last_, send to workspace you last used before the current
 * _int_, integer is a workspace number to send to to

+If the second argument is "keepfocus", the window remains focused in the new workspace.
+Default no keepfocus.

 **GotoWorkspace (string)**